Azim Surani: Awards and honours

 Surani has received several awards for his work including the Royal Medal (2010), the Gabor Medal (2001) and the Mendel Lectures (2010).
 He received the Canada Gairdner International Award, with Davor Solter, "For the discovery of mammalian genomic imprinting that causes parent-of-origin specific gene expression and its consequences for development and disease."
 He won the Rosenstiel Award in 2006, with Solter and Mary Lyon, for "pioneering work on epigenetic gene regulation in mammalian embryos".
 In 2025 he was awarded the Kyoto Prize in the category "Life Sciences".
-For 2026 he is awarded the Paul Ehrlich and Ludwig Darmstaedter Prize.
+In 2026 he was awarded the Paul Ehrlich and Ludwig Darmstaedter Prize, together with Davor Solter.